petervflocke/lcdmonitor/docs/adr/0001-protocol.md

 # 0001: Serial line framing

 We start with line mode.
-Messages are up to 4 lines, 20 chars each, joined with ` ` and terminated with a blank line `

-`.
-Arduino parses until blank line then refreshes buffer.
+Messages are up to 4 lines, 20 chars each, joined with `\n` and terminated with a blank line (`\n\n`).
+Arduino parses until the blank line then refreshes the buffer.
 Later we can switch to binary framing with STX/ETX and checksum if noise becomes an issue.

+## Telemetry frames

+- First line: `META interval=<seconds>` (always present).
+Arduino sets its watchdog to roughly `max(5s, 3 × interval)` (clamped to 60s) off this metadata so the animated “Waiting for data …” screen appears when frames stop.
+- Remaining lines: rendered telemetry content (truncated to 20 chars each).
+The server keeps the total line count within the LCD height plus metadata.
+- Metadata-only frames (rare) act as keepalives; Arduino updates the watchdog without touching the display buffer.

 Pros: trivial to debug with `pio device monitor`.
 Cons: less robust to stray bytes.